 - Develop partnerships with Universities to leverage student resources as a means to fulfill mentoring and curriculum objectives.

-CTIR is pleased to announce that the 2013 World Affairs Challenge (WAC) will be on April 13, 2013 and hosted by Regis University.
-Professor Dan Wessner, CTIR board member and World Affairs Challenge Chair, is pleased to have his university serve as the 2013 WAC host.
-The theme will be Technology and Innovation in Global Development.
+CTIR is pleased to announce that the 2014 World Affairs Challenge (WAC) will be in April 2014 and will be hosted by Regis University.
+Professor Dan Wessner, CTIR board member and World Affairs Challenge Chair, is pleased to have his university serve again as the 2014 WAC host.
+The theme has not yet been announced.
 For more information and to register your school, go to www.worldaffairschallenge.org.
 Also, you can use this web site to volunteer to help organize the WAC or to become a judge.
 Judging the WAC is like finding the Fountain of Youth because you will meet our next generation and experience their creativity and excitement for learning.

 CTIR could not be successful without a dedicated and diverse board of directors (see below) and the organization is proud to welcome Artem Guralev and Maria Carrion-Kovak to the board of directors.
 Artem recently went back to school at the University of Colorado –Boulder to earn his MBA, but until then he was an executive with First Bank in Denver.
 He is originally from Russia but has lived in the Denver area for many years.
 Maria is an educator in Denver Public Schools, but she is a noted teacher who brought winning teams to the WAC from two different school districts – Rifle High School in Rifle, Colorado and Summit County High School in Frisco, Colorado.
 We welcome their business and educational experience and commitment to helping young people to become passionate about learning.